Life Paths Promising Scholar 2017 Award Recipients

-Life Paths Appalachian Research Center, in conjunction with support from Dr. Jonathan Davis, is offering five travel scholarships for presentations that focus on under-served or disadvantaged communities.
+Life Paths Appalachian Research Center, in conjunction with support from Dr. Jonathan Davis, offered five travel scholarships for presentations that focus on under-served or disadvantaged communities.

-Five Life Paths Promising Scholars have been named for ResilienceCon 2017, and three Honorable Mention awards were given.
-We are proud to announce the 2017 recipients of the Life Paths Promising Scholar Awards!.
+Five Life Paths Promising Scholars were named for ResilienceCon 2017, and three Honorable Mention awards were given.
+We were proud to announce the 2017 recipients of the Life Paths Promising Scholar Awards, and are excited for more promising scholars in 2018!

 Life Paths Promising Scholars